ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

 //Fetch all measurements of this part var FetchedMeasurements = await DataServiceClient.GetMeasurementValues( PartPath )
 {% endhighlight %}
 This is the simplest way to fetch measurements and the associated measured values, it returns all measurements of the specified part.
-Since this can result in a large collection of results, you have the possibility to filter based on different criterias.
+Since this can result in a large collection of results, you have the possibility to filter based on different criteria.
 For this you can use `FilterAttributes`.
 The base class is `AbstractMeasurementFilterAttributes`:

 <img src="/PiWeb-Api/images/measurementFilterAttributes_model.png" class="img-responsive center-block">